SaiSatwikReddy07/Evalu8/README.md

 # EVALU8

-Evalu8 is a project aiming to develop a complete LLM-based end-to-end web application for automating evaluations in Amrita Vishwa Vidyapeetham, Coimbatore.
+## Notice: Limited Public Access
+This repository contains limited information about Evalu8, an AI-powered evaluation platform developed for the Department of Artificial Intelligence at Amrita Vishwa Vidyapeetham, Coimbatore, India.
 This will be referred to as E8 in this documentation.

+Due to institutional policies and the specialized nature of this project, which is tailored exclusively for academic use within the School of AI, the complete source code and implementation details cannot be made publicly available.

 <br>

 We took up this project during the summer vacation and developed it for the faculty of our department, the School of Artificial Intelligence at Amrita Vishwa Vidyapeetham, Coimbatore, India.